lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 In each case, the minimum and maximum energies for each bin in the table, the flux in each bin (as well as its units), and the bin scaling (linear or log) is written to the file.
-If writing a :class:`~soxs.spectrum.ConvolvedSpectrum` object, the name of the ARF which was used to do the convolution is also stored.
+If writing a :class:`~soxs.spectra.base.ConvolvedSpectrum` object, the name of the ARF which was used to do the convolution is also stored.

 .. _read-spectra: